 Not without your neighbor’s approval.
 Please ask your neighbor to contact us, and we will determine the best course of action.

 We assess each situation first and discuss options to assist you.
 If we find that we need to perform some work, we schedule a crew with the right equipment for the job.

 Each situation requires a separate approach.
 Our foresters are professionals with many years of experience on tree care and how trees impact power lines.
 They devise the best solution by considering type of electric facilities, tree proximity to power lines, tree type and growth rate.

-Nothing -- if we determine it is a threat to the safety or reliability of our electric distribution system.
+Nothing — if we determine it is a threat to the safety or reliability of our electric distribution system.
 For trees that you choose to cut, we recommend that you contact a professional arborist for an estimate.
-Visit the Wisconsin Certified Arborist Directory at the Wisconsin Arborist Association’s Web site.
+Visit Wisconsin Arborist Association’s Certified Arborist Directory.

 Underground line installation is more costly than overhead lines when extending new facilities.
 This is even more costly to do as replacement of existing facilities.
 We Energies evaluates the cost of all our construction projects to make sure that our rates remain as low as possible so that it minimizes the impact on your bill.